shrutin0492/Foundation-of-Data-Science-Assignment/README.md

 # Foundation of Data Science Assignment

-This repository contains assignments completed as part of the Foundation of Data Science course in the 2nd year of my undergrad.
+This repository contains programs included in the assignment completed as part of the Foundation of Data Science course in the 2nd year of my undergrad.

 The assignments are implemented in a single Colab notebook named `fds_assignment.ipynb`.